Cup-cake-lover/Cup-cake-lover.github.io/_pages/projects.md

 ---
-layout: post
+layout: page
 title: Projects
 permalink: /projects/
-description: Here I want to showcase some detailed versions of some of my projects/research works!
+description: Feel free to browse through some of my projects.
+I am still in the process of formatting and adding detailed versions of some of them!
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [Computational neuroscience]
-horizontal: false
+horizontal: False
 ---

 <!-- pages/projects.md -->